orlof/dcpu-admiral/README.md

 [2,3,4,5]
 </pre>

-You can update single or multiple elements of lists by giving the index on the left-hand side of the assignment operator, and you can add to elements in a list with the append() method.
+You can update single element of lists by giving the index on the left-hand side of the assignment operator, and you can add to elements in a list with the append() method.
 For example −

 <pre>
 >l2[2]=2001